-Student's grade level is determined as follows pursuant to RCW 28A.225.160:
+Student's grade level is determined as follows as defined in RCW 28A.225.160:

-- Kindergarten: WAC 392-121-10601 defines kindergarten as an instructional program conducted pursuant to RCW 28A.150.220 for students who are age 5 on September 1 for the current school year, pursuant to Chapter 392-335 WAC. - First Grade: WAC 392-121-10602 defines first grade as an instructional program conducted for students who are age 6 on September 1 for the current school year, or who meet the requirements for kindergarten experience qualification for first grade, pursuant to Chapter 392-335 WAC. - Exceptions for Kindergarten and First Grade: LEAs may adopt regulations that provide for individual exceptions to the uniform entry qualifications-which includes TK programs. - Other Grades: Other grade level definitions are determined by the LEA.
+- Kindergarten: WAC 392-121-10601 defines kindergarten as an instructional program conducted as defined in RCW 28A.150.220 for students who are age 5 on September 1 for the current school year, as defined in Chapter 392-335 WAC. - First Grade: WAC 392-121-10602 defines first grade as an instructional program conducted for students who are age 6 on September 1 for the current school year, or who meet the requirements for kindergarten experience qualification for first grade, as defined in Chapter 392-335 WAC. - Exceptions for Kindergarten and First Grade: LEAs may adopt regulations that provide for individual exceptions to the uniform entry qualifications-which includes TK programs. - Other Grades: Other grade level definitions are determined by the LEA.